MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-bus-cache.md

 ### ![Green checkmark icon.](media/storage-bus-cache/supported.png) Consider storage bus cache if:

 - Your server runs Windows Server 2022; and
-- Your server has 2 media/ drive types (for example: SSD + HDD or NVMe + HDD)
+- Your server has 2 media/ drive types, one of which must be HDD (for example: SSD + HDD or NVMe + HDD)
-- Your server has failover cluster installed

 ### ![Red X icon.](media/storage-bus-cache/unsupported.png) You can't use storage bus cache if:

 - Your server runs Windows Server 2016 or 2019; or
-- Your server has an all flash configuration
+- Your server has an all flash configuration; or
 - You are running Storage Spaces Direct or a cluster

 ## Feature overview